Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

-Blockchain is a distributed ledger technology which improves on the centralized-based solutions in different ways.
+Blockchain is a distributed ledger technology that improves centralized-based solutions in different ways.
 It consists of peers connected in a distributed network where each peer has a copy of the ledger.
 To validate the transactions between those peers, the network utilizes a consensus algorithm.

 Sounds complicated?
 Let’s try to simplify it below.